-Karriem will be joining the South Carolina Center for Fathers and Families in the summer of 2022, to lead the Center following the retirement of current President, Pat Littlejohn.
-He joins the SCCFF family from his position as Vice President of the Boys and Girls Clubs of Broward County in Florida, and he is a seasoned philanthropic leader with more than 20 years of proven success in program development, training, management, and fundraising.
-His year-to-date fundraising efforts at the Boys and Girls Club have garnered $8 million in funds raised, and he has an enthusiasm and drive to carry his nonprofit experiences to the realm of fatherhood programs and engagement.
-Karriem is a graduate of Florida A&M University and the Social Enterprise Institute at Harvard Business School.
+Karriem joined the South Carolina Center for Fathers and Families as President in the summer of 2022.
+Previously, Karriem held the position of Vice President of the Boys and Girls Clubs of Broward County in Florida.
+He is a philanthropic leader with more than 20 years of proven success in program development, training, management, and fundraising.
+Karriem has an enthusiasm and drive to carry his nonprofit experiences to the realm of fatherhood programs and engagement.
+He is a graduate of Florida A&M University and the Social Enterprise Institute at Harvard Business School.

 Director of Finance